Octant Furnas

 In a region where the ground genuinely steams, the architectural challenge is not decoration but dialogue.
 The Furnas valley on São Miguel, the largest island in the Azores archipelago, is one of the few places in Europe where geothermal activity is visible at ground level: sulphur vents, bubbling calderas, and thermal lakes that shift colour with the light.
 Hotels that ignore this context tend to read as generic resort product dropped into an unusual setting.
 Octant Furnas takes the opposite approach, using the valley's volcanic character as the organising logic for the physical space rather than treating it as a view to be framed from a safe distance.

-Octant Furnas holds a place in the Michelin Selected Hotels 2025 guide, a designation that operates separately from the restaurant star system and reflects the guide's assessment of hospitality quality, physical comfort, and overall experience coherence.
+Octant Furnas is included in the Michelin Selected Hotels 2025 guide.
 Within Portugal, that list skews heavily toward mainland properties concentrated in Lisbon, Porto, and the Algarve.
 Azorean entries are fewer, which makes the Furnas inclusion notable as a marker of how the island's accommodation offer is being perceived by international hospitality authorities.

 Architecture as Argument

-The design approach at Octant Furnas draws directly on the materiality of São Miguel: dark basalt stone, the dense green of endemic vegetation, and an aesthetic register that owes more to the island's agricultural and thermal spa traditions than to generic contemporary hotel design.
+The design approach at Octant Furnas draws directly on the materiality of São Miguel: dark basalt stone, the dense green of endemic vegetation, and an aesthetic register shaped by the island's agricultural and thermal spa traditions.
 In a destination where a significant portion of the built environment is rendered in volcanic stone by default, the meaningful design decision is not to use the material but to calibrate its weight and proportion against the surrounding landscape.

-The property sits on Avenida Dr. Manuel de Arriaga, positioning guests within reach of Furnas village and its thermal pools rather than isolated on a clifftop.
+The property sits on Avenida Dr. Manuel de Arriaga, in São Miguel, Portugal, within reach of Furnas village and its thermal pools.
 That choice is editorial: Furnas is a functioning community built around its geothermal resources, and the hotel's proximity to it means guests are placed inside the valley's social and culinary life rather than above it.
-The cozido das Furnas, a slow-cooked meat and vegetable stew prepared underground using geothermal heat, is available in village restaurants a short walk from the property — one of the more specific food experiences on the island and one that no hotel kitchen can convincingly replicate in-house.
+The cozido das Furnas, a slow-cooked meat and vegetable stew prepared underground using geothermal heat, is available in village restaurants a short walk from the property, one of the more specific food experiences on the island and one that no hotel kitchen can convincingly replicate in-house.

 São Miguel's Premium Accommodation Tier in 2025